-- Digital Payments is expected to be the largest segment with a total transaction value of US\$19,123m in 2022, while The Digital Investment segment is expected to show a revenue growth of 47.1% in 2023, according to Statista. - FinTech companies benefit from being in close proximity to the world's largest financial institutions across banking, insurance, asset management and payments.
-Over 70 of the largest 100 banks in the world have a presence in Hong Kong and over 29 multinational banks have their regional headquarters in the city. - Virtual Banking Since 2019, the HK Monetary Authority (HKMA) has issued 8 virtual banking licenses. - Insurance Since 2018, the HK Insurance Authority (HKIA) has issued virtual insurance to four insurtech companies.
+- FinTech Enterprise Solutions and CreditTech are the 2 fastest growing categories in 2021, followed by RegTech and InsurTech. - The FinTech companies in 2022 are from a broad range of sectors including WealthTech; payments and remittance; digital asset & cryptocurrency; FinTech enterprise solutions; InsurTech; compliance & RegTech; CreditTech and others. - Digital Payments is expected to be the largest segment with a total transaction value of US\$33.37bn in 2022, while The Digital Investment segment is expected to show a revenue growth of 43.7% in 2023, according to Statista. - FinTech companies benefit from being in close proximity to the world's largest financial institutions across banking, insurance, asset management and payments.
+Over 70 of the largest 100 banks in the world have a presence in Hong Kong and over 29 multinational banks have their regional headquarters in the city. - Virtual Banking Since 2019, the HK Monetary Authority (HKMA) has issued 8 virtual banking licenses.

+- Insurance - Since 2018, the HK Insurance Authority (HKIA) has issued virtual insurance to 4 insurtech companies.